jmhammond/math-courses/README.md

-# Hammond's Math Classes
+# Hammond's Notes

-This is a Hugo static site for my class pre-class content.
+This is a Hugo static site for my class pre-class content and blog posts.

 This will also serve as a base for any other hugo projects I explore for my classes.
 I'm currently using:
 - MathJax 3
-- Support {{% spoiler %}} tags for hiding answers to questions
+- Support {{< spoiler >}} tags for hiding answers to questions
-- Embedding youtube videos via the {{% youtube %}} shortcode
+- Embedding youtube videos via the {{< youtube >}} shortcode
 - Includes WSU default fonts, colors, and logos.
-- `ox-hugo` to generate posts from `org-mode`
-  - Posts written in `./content-org/all-posts.org`;
-  - content is exported via org
-  - the generated markdown files (and org source) are versioned to Github.
+- the markdown files are versioned to Github.
 - Github Actions CI/CD deploys the hugo (markdown) blog to Github pages.
 - 🐿